Today, I’m feeling grumpy.

 Saying no to people should make things better because that means you don’t have to do whatever it was they were asking you to do!
 But I’ve found that even though you don’t have to do the thing, you still have to deal with the emotional guilt.
 And sometimes that’s even worse.

-If I stopped working on other people’s projects, businesses, etc. and started working on my own stuff, imagine how deep I could get in my creative zone!
+If I let go of what no longer serves me and start working more on my own stuff, imagine how deep I could get in my creative zone!
 What could I create with a full force of focus and energy?!!

-I’d also probably be my happiest because I’d only be creating what I envision and love instead of trying to figure out what other people envision.
+I’d also probably be my happiest because I’d only be creating what I envision and love instead of trying to make everyone else outside of me happy.

 Going forward, I need to be more selfish, I need to say no more and I need to focus only on my stuff.